Microform: Cameras

-Computer output microfilm
+Computer output microform

 Equipment is available that accepts a data stream from a mainframe computer.
 This exposes film to produce images as if the stream had been sent to a line printer and the listing had been microfilmed.
 Because of the source one run may represent many thousands of pages.
+The process is known as computer output microfilm or computer output microfiche (COM).

 Within the equipment character images are made by a light source; this is the negative of text on paper.
 COM is sometimes processed normally.
 Other applications require that image appears as a conventional negative; the film is then reversal processed.
 This outputs either 16 mm film or fiche pages on a 105 mm roll.

-Because listing characters are a simple design, a reduction ratio of 50 gives good quality and puts about 300 pages on a microfiche.
+Because listing characters are a simple design, a (typical) reduction ratio of 48x gives good quality and puts about 400 pages on a microfiche.
 A microfilm plotter, sometimes called an aperture card plotter, accepts a stream that might be sent to a computer pen plotter.
 It produces corresponding frames of microfilm.
 These produce microfilm as 35 or 16 mm film or aperture cards.

+Computer Output Microfiche was used to distribute massive amounts of frequently changed data to institutions or companies which could not afford computer terminals but already used microfiche readers for a variety of reasons.
+In some cases the quantities involved justified getting a microfiche reader just to read COM fiche.